lucassantosf/devops/aws/code_commit.md

 # Code Commit - CI Continous Integration

-    About: It's a service on AWS thats provides a repository to store code of projects on Cloud; 'Git'.
+    About: It's a service on AWS that provides a 'Git' repository to store code of projects on Cloud; Like other famous services : Gitlab, GitHub, BitBucket.

     Search for 'Code Commit' on AWS

     Repositories > Create Repository